bergmanlab/ngs_te_mapper2/README.md

 # <a name="install"></a> Installation
 ### Install Miniconda (Python 3.X)
 To install ngs_te_mapper2, the recommended way is using conda.
 If your system doesn't have conda installed, you could use following steps to install Miniconda (Python 3.X).
-For more on Conda: see the [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/index.html).
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O $HOME//miniconda.sh
 bash ~/miniconda.sh -b -p $HOME/miniconda # silent mode